-Debt Service Reserve Account is a cash reserve which works as an additional security measure for the lender as it ensures that the borrower will always have funds deposited for the next x months of debt service.
+Debt Service Reserve Account (“DSRA”) is a cash reserve which works as an additional security measure for the lender as it ensures that the borrower will always have funds deposited to cover future debt service.
 It is generally a deposit which is equal to a given number of months projected debt service obligations.
-Commonly the Debt Service Reserve Account target is defined as six or twelve months of debt service.
+Commonly the DSRA target is defined as six or 12 months of debt service.

 The purpose of a DSRA is to provide a cash buffer during periods where cash available for debt service (CFADS) is less than the scheduled payments.
 This buffer allows some breathing room for operational issues to be resolved and/or, in more extreme situations, the debt to be restructured before the borrower defaults on the debt.

 The DSRA is usually funded up to a dynamic target balance.
 The target balance for the DSRA includes both the interest and principal repayment amounts.
-This might be set at three (3), six (6), nine (9) or 12 months, or may even be a fixed amount.
+The requirements will be defined in the term sheet and may include certain fees.
+The target is typically six to 12 months or may even be a fixed amount.

 The funding method for the establishment of the DSRA (initial funding of DSRA) is usually stated in the term sheet, which could be one of the following:

 - Funded in full on the last day of construction;